 “You can’t stop language, because when all’s said and done is never.”

-Read about the first meanings of common words and phrases including dessert, vodka, lunatic, tulip, dollar, bikini, peeping tom, peter out, and devil’s advocate.
-Warren is a former Latin teacher, a gifted poet, and a writer of great playfulness, and Strange to Say is a cornucopia of joyful learning and laughter.
+Read here about the first meanings of common words and phrases, including dessert, vodka, lunatic, tulip, dollar, bikini, peeping tom, peter out, and devil’s advocate.
+A former Latin teacher, Warren is a gifted poet and a writer of great playfulness.
+Strange to Say is a cornucopia of joyful learning and laughter.

 Did you know…

 - Lord Cardigan was a British aristocrat and military man known for the sweater jackets he sported.

 - A lying lawyer might pull the wool over a judge’s eyes—yank his wig down across his face.

 - In the original tale of Cinderella, her slippers were made of vair (“fur”)—which in the orally-told story mistakenly turned into the homonym verre (“glass”).